 Depictions in fiction

-- Assassins Creed II is probably the most prominent example.
+- Assassin's Creed: Brotherhood is set during the early Italian Wars (from 1499 to 1503), namely at the time of the War over Naples and Cesare Borgia's conquests in Emilia-Romagna and Marche.
+The antagonists of the game are Cesare Borgia's Papal forces and the French army sent to buttress him.
 Note, however, that multiple historical issues are present.
 For example, Cesare Borgia is portrayed as a mildly psychotic incestuous bastard, whereas actual history is slightly more sympathetic.

 - One of the starting scenarios available for Europa Universalis is the War of the League of Cambrai.